 The use of resources and their environmental impact can contribute to an imbalance in ecosystems in various ways.
 On the one hand, greenhouse gases in the atmosphere from activities like energy use and landfill dumping significantly contribute to climate change.

 These gases trap heat in the atmosphere and have effects beyond a given area.
 For example, an excess of carbon dioxide emissions into the atmosphere comes from activities like the burning of fossil fuels, the accumulation of solid waste, and a result of chemical reactions.
 According to the U.S. Environmental Protection Agency, carbon dioxide accounted for about 79% of U.S. greenhouse gas emissions from human activities in 2020.

 Other greenhouse gases also exist as their emissions affect the natural order and accelerate climate change.
 Methane makes its way into the environment through poor waste management, which leads to its release in landfill sites.
 Another form of air pollution is nitrous oxide emissions that come from industrial activities and land use.
 The environmental impact of energy use, transportation, waste disposal, and other activities affect our world.

 Not only do emissions and forms of pollution affect the environment, but human health is also at stake.
-The definition, exploration, and scope of environmental impact go beyond just emissions.
+Environmental impact's definition, exploration, and scope go beyond just emissions.
 Changes to the soil, air, and water lead to loss of biodiversity and damage to ecosystems.

 Biodiversity loss, for instance, has drivers like climate change, pollution, and overexploitation of species.
 To further understand what environmental impact entails, let’s examine some major impacts present in the world.
 These impacts also play a more significant role in affecting sustainable development.